-I'm hearing a lot about a potentially toxic chemical called PFOA.
-Should I be concerned about PFOA in my nonstick cookware?
+There has been some talk in the news about a potentially toxic chemical called PFOA.
+Should you be concerned about PFOA in your nonstick cookware?

 PFOA is short for perfluorooctanoic acid (also called C8), a synthetic chemical compound that is used, along with PTFE, to manufacture certain fluoropolymer- and telomer-based consumer products, including nonstick pan coatings like Teflon.
 The resulting products contain no or only trace amounts of PFOA, and the Environmental Protection Agency does not have enough information about the product to suggest that using the products could cause a health risk or concern.